Corbin Bernsen: Producing

 Bernsen was president and co-owner of Public Media Works, a new media company that develops entertainment for targeted fan bases.
 He directed and starred in Carpool Guy, the company's first film; it was targeted at soap opera fans and released on DVD in 2005.

 Bernsen then went on to form Team Cherokee Productions.
 According to the book One Red Paperclip, in June 2006, Bernsen traded a role in the film Donna on Demand to Kyle MacDonald for a snow globe of the band KISS.
 It was this role that MacDonald eventually traded for a two-story farmhouse.

-In recent years, Bernsen focused on stories that explore aspects of faith in today's world and how that can contribute to, but also tends to divide our common humanity.
+In recent years, Bernsen focused on stories that explore aspects of Christian faith in today's world and how that can contribute to, but also tends to divide our common humanity.
 His first such film was Rust, released in 2010 by Sony Pictures.
 Bernsen, along with producing partner Chris Aronoff, formed Home Theater Films, an independent production company that develops, produces, and markets films and television shows.
 25 Hill, the company's first title, was released in July 2012.
 This was followed by 3 Day Test (2012), Beyond the Heavens (2013), and Life with Dog (2017).
-Their upcoming film Mary 4 Mayor is due out in the fall of 2020.
+Their film Mary 4 Mayor was due out in the fall of 2020.